Analyzing Multimodal Interaction Strategies for LLM-Assisted Manipulation of 3D Scenes: Methodology

-Next, participants were given instructions for Task 2, which included making all blue objects purple (or grey), making all leather objects cotton (or vice versa), and modifying the appearance of the carpet to match the target scene.
-Participants were also instructed to modify the scene based on the most efficient way they found in Task 1.
+Next, participants were given instructions for Task 2, which included task type A or B, as well as modifying the scene based on the most efficient way they found in Task 1.
 After receiving the instructions for Task 2, participants modified the scene and stopped when they were satisfied that the scene matched the target appearance.
-Participants completed a similar post-experience questionnaire for Task 2, and gave final comments on which features they liked/disliked based on their user experience throughout the entire study.
+Participants completed a similar post-experience questionnaire for Task 2, and gave final comments on which features they liked/disliked based on their experience throughout the entire study.
 The entire study lasted for around an hour.
 At the end of the study, participants were thanked for their participation and remunerated.